Arnavgr8/Blackjack-simulator/README.md

 ```

 This will give you an overview of how each strategy performed and its final ranking in the tournament.

 ---

+### Additional Notes

+- **Fairness in Evaluation**: To ensure fairness, each strategy is evaluated against every other strategy in a **Round-Robin Tournament**.
+Multiple simulations are run to ensure stability in results.
+- **Dynamic Simulation Results**: To prevent randomness from affecting the outcome of the tournament, we have ensured that the simulation results are deterministic through proper seeding of the random number generator.
+- **Pre Built Stratergies**: To make this tournament of stratergies more intresting your stratergies will have to fight a few prebuilt stratergies in stratergies.py of this repo. [stratergies.py](https://github.com/Arnavgr8/Blackjack-simulator/blob/main/strategies.py)

+---